House Mountain Preserve: Big House Mountain Trail to Goat Point Overlook & Tabletop Rock and Little House Mountain Trail, Lexington, Virginia

 Directions from Lexington, VA: From the intersection of Main Street and Nelson Street in downtown Lexington, follow W Nelson Street (US 60 West) for 2.8 miles.
 Then, turn left onto VA 641 (Jacktown Road).
 Continue for 3.4 miles, and then, turn right onto VA 643 (Saddle Ridge Road).
 In 0.4 miles, Saddle Ridge Road ends.
 There is space for parking here, as well as a trailhead kiosk, but it is also possible to bear right onto Trailhead Lane (an unpaved road but in good condition) and continue for another 0.3 miles to a pullout on the right with space for several cars, just before the end of the road at a gate.

-There is some continued confusion regarding the official trailhead for this hike.
+I have seen some confusion regarding the location for the official trailhead for this hike.
 It is unclear to me if it is allowed to park where I did, 0.1 miles from the end of Trailhead Lane.
 If you choose to park at the "official" trailhead at the beginning of Trailhead Lane, keep in mind that the total hike will be 0.6 miles longer.
 All mileage in this post is from the pullout 0.1 miles from the end of Trailhead Lane, where I began my hike.
 The pullout is located next to a clearing to the right, where there is a picnic table and a great view to the east.

-The access trail to both Big and Little House Mountain is the same until the saddle between the two mountains.
-There, there is a split with a trail heading toward Big House Mountain and a trail heading toward Little House Mountain.
 Begin the hike by walking up Trailhead Lane from the car.
 At 0.1 miles, the road ends near a construction area and a new house.
 No parking is allowed here.
 Straight ahead, there is a gate.
 This is where the Saddle Trail begins.
+The access trail to both Big and Little House Mountain is the same until the saddle between the two mountains.
+There, there is a split with one trail heading toward Big House Mountain and the other heading toward Little House Mountain.
 Walk around the gate and continue following the old roadbed, which is old Saddle Ridge Road.
 At 0.5 miles, bear left as a gate ahead leads to private property.
 All of the Saddle Trail involves generally easy to sometimes moderate uphill grades that are never steep.
 The forest road that the trail follows gradually bends around the south side of Little House Mountain, affording great winter views to the south and later west.
-The Saddle Trail isn't blazed, but there are a few occasional signs, and in my opinion, it is not possible to somehow wander off the trail.
+Even though the Saddle Trail is unblazed, you should have no problems following it.
 After a more moderate section of uphill, reach the saddle at 1.8 miles.

 The saddle is the site of an ancient mountain homestead.
 Later, it was an orchard and even a pasture.
 Today, however, the saddle and both Big House Mountain and Little House Mountain are preserved by Virginia Outdoors Foundation.
 There are several campsites in the saddle.
 It is also an important trail junction.
 Straight ahead, the old road that you have been following continues.
 I do not know where it leads.
 To the left, the Big House Mountain Trail leads to Goat Point Overlook and Tabletop Rock.
 To the right, the Little House Mountain Trail leads to and over the summit to Little House Mountain, terminating at the Little House Mountain Overlook.
 My plan was to hike first to Big House Mountain and then to Little House Mountain.
 In my opinion, the view from Goat Point Overlook on Big House Mountain is slightly better, so if you don't have time for both mountains, I would hike just to Big House Mountain, but both views are really great.